jpolley/WebdriverIO_v5_TypeScript/README.md

     it('should allow access with correct credentials', () => {
         LoginPage.open;
         LoginPage.loginWithCredentials('tomsmith', 'SuperSecretPassword!');

         expect(LoginPage.flash).to.include('You logged into a secure area!');
     });
 });
 ```

+## Examples
+The tests in this project use [http://the-internet.herokuapp.com](http://the-internet.herokuapp.com) to demonstrate how to interact with some of the most common UI elements you will encounter.
+Including: dropdowns, basic auth, dynamic loading (waitUntil), file uploads, and javascript alerts.
+The [official documentation](https://webdriver.io/docs/api.html) already covers most of these but it never hurts to see a practical example wired up and working.

 ## Acknowledgements
 [Christian Bromann](https://github.com/christian-bromann) for his work on WebdriverIO.